Tag: righteousness

 were truly foreigners to God, insofar as God did not choose them to bear the name of God.
 Due to choices and behaviors, it came to the point that the Jews were such, too.

 What’s interesting is the Tax.
 It was a tax from Exodus 30:11–16.
-Every man of the of 20 or over was obliged to pay it annually.
+Every man of the age of 20 or over was obliged to pay it annually.
 It was also called the “atonement” tax.
 It was used to take care of the tent of meeting (later the Temple).
 Its spiritual purpose was to remind the Israelites that their lives needed to be atoned for.

 What is also interesting is the backdoor way Jesus was asked…using Peter.
-There is also the assumption that Jesus hadn’t paid it, or that they watched Jesus so closely that they knew he hadn’t yet paid it.
+There is also the that Jesus hadn’t paid it, or that they watched Jesus so closely that they knew he hadn’t yet paid it.
 Either presupposition leads to interesting conclusions.
-However, it is Jesus’ response about strangers and sons that should catch our attention.
+However, it is Jesus’ about strangers and sons that should catch our attention.

 Some commentators infer that Jesus paid the Temple Tax to fulfill all (tying language to the of Jesus).
 Jesus, however, doesn’t seem to have that same understanding.
 He sounds more condescending (“just to not offend”), though it is more likely a battle that is not fighting, and it’s a simple barrier.